taoshen99/MUBDsyn/README.md

 ```

 ## Validation
-Basically, The MUBD is validated and measured with four metrics.
+Basically, the MUBD is validated and measured with four metrics.
 Please go through the notebook `basic_validation.ipynb` for more details.
 ```bash
 $ conda activate MUBD3.0
 (MUBD3.0) $ jupyter notebook